 - Plan your intentions.
 It’s important that before you even make changes, you plan out the changes you hope to make.
-Putting together a healthier workplace isn’t the easiest task to pull off, take your time and allow for your employees to contribute to the planning.
+Putting together a healthier workplace isn’t the easiest task to pull off, take your time and allow your employees to contribute to the planning.

 - Make changes to the cafeteria.
 If you have a business which offers vending machines or a cafeteria, change up what they offer.
 Rather than an unhealthy menu, switch to a healthier menu.

-- Introducing an exercise program.
-Whether you’re an employer or an employee, this is a simple and easy to implement ideas.
+- Introduce an exercise program.
+Whether you’re an employer or an employee, this is simple and easy to implement ideas.
 A lot of people are hoping to keep healthy and get in shape, and what better way to do so than at work!
 There are no costs in place either unless you take a step further and hire a trainer once or twice a week, so there are no reasons to not do so!

 - Make break time changes.
 Increase the number of break times that your employees receive and increase the length of them too.
 This will allow them to get some downtime and not be as stressed out, allowing not only for them to stay calm, but be more productive while working.

 - Have AED’s and first aid kits installed in your workplace.
-While a lot of people think, “The chances of them every being used is very small so what’s the point?”, this is the wrong angle to look at it.
+While a lot of people think, “The chances of them ever being used is very small so what’s the point?”, this is the wrong angle to look at it.
 Instead, think of how it could one day save someone’s life.

 In the unfortunate situation where a heart attack occurs, it’s important for an Automated External Defibrillator (AED) to be installed in your workplace.
-They are one of those things in life that we don’t realise how important they are to have around, until we have to use them.
+They are one of those things in life that we don’t realise how important they are to have around until we have to use them.